You’re in the right place if you want to learn how to be a good investor; this detailed guide contains habits that will set you up for success.

 4. Have a plan and timeframe you’re working towards

 Creating a financial plan will provide you with the foundation for your investment success.
-It takes away wishful thinking and allows you to take stock of your circumstances, define your objectives and then take practical steps to achieving your goals.
+It takes away wishful thinking and allows you to take stock of your circumstances, define your objectives and then take practical steps to achieve your goals.

 Financial planning is not for only “experts” but for anyone who wants to be clear about why they’re doing what they’re doing.
 Imagine setting money aside every week or month to save and invest – without an actual idea of why you’re doing that.